Muhammad-MO/Muhammad-portfolio/README.md

 My site was deployed using Github's paltform.<a href="https://muhammad-mo.github.io/Muhammad-portfolio/" target="blank">Click here</a> to see the webpage

-# Content

-All content was authored by me.

 # Media

 Pictures for the carousel were taken from the respective websites.
 1) https://theultralinx.com/
 2) https://www.realsimple.com/

 # Credit